Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I am a baseball coach and we are having trouble killing the dandelions on our field.
 What might you suggest we do?

-By Greg from Shepherdsville
+By greg Burton from Shepherdsville

 Put gas in a squirt bottle.
 Put it on every weed, good luck.